kjo-odoo/testing/README.md

-NEw other changes to test
+NEw other changes to master
 Test new email